-Britain's Duchess Kate designs woodland garden at Chelsea Flower Show
+Back to nature: UK Duchess Kate shows off garden skills at Chelsea Flower Show

 “I really feel that nature, being interactive outdoors has huge benefits on physical and mental well-being particularly for young kiddies.”

+In a video posted on their Instagram account, the couple’s three children, George, Charlotte and Louis, can be seen playing on the swing, by a wooden den, and scrambling barefoot through a stream.
+Louis, who celebrated his first birthday last month, can be seen walking for the first time and waving a stick.

-Kate, who has three children with Prince William, said she had been focusing on early childhood development in her recent work.
+Kate said she had been focusing on early childhood development in her recent charity work.

-“I believe that spending time outdoors when we are young can play a role in laying the foundations for children to become happy, healthy adults,” she said in an Instagram post about the garden.
+“I believe that spending time outdoors when we are young can play a role in laying the foundations for children to become happy, healthy adults,” she said.

 The Chelsea Flower Show, which is open to the press and guests on Monday and to the public from Tuesday to Saturday, is the most prestigious event in Britain’s gardening calendar.